assely/documentation/menu.md

 The [Menus](https://codex.wordpress.org/Navigation_Menus) are lists of links that appear on your application.

-Registering menus allow for creating easily customizable menus, which can be managed inside `Appearance > Menus` administration panel.
+Registering menus allow for creating easily customizable menus areas, which can be managed inside `Appearance > Menus` administration panel.

 <a name="basics-of-menus"></a>
 ## [Basics of menus](#basics-of-menus)